FedericoStra/tletools/README.md

 ## Purpose

-The purpose of the library is to load TLE sets and parse them into convenient `TLE` objects, load entire TLE set files into `pandas.DataFrame`s, convert `TLE` objects into `poliastro.twobody.Orbit`s, and more.
+The purpose of the library is to parse TLE sets them into convenient `TLE` objects, load entire TLE set files into `pandas.DataFrame`s, convert `TLE` objects into `poliastro.twobody.Orbit`s, and more.